keero/baseball-streaming/README.md

 │   ├── 0.png
 │   ├── 1.png
 │   └── 2.png
+├── outs.png
+└── team_resources
+    ├── flags
+    │   ├── 1234.png
+    │   └── 5678.png
-└── outs.png
+    └── player_images
+        ├── 1234-12345.png
+        ├── 5678-67890.png
+        .
+        .
+        .
 ```

-If you want to use your own images for bases and outs, then just replace the files in the `bases/` and `outs/` directories (i.e. copy your own bases empty image to `bases/ooo.png` and so forth).
+If you want to use your own images for bases, outs, team flags, or player images; then just replace the files in the `bases/`, `outs/`, `team_resources/...` directories (e.g., copy your own bases empty image to `bases/ooo.png` and so forth).

 ## Building from source code